Eleonwra/Web-Data-Mining-Project-1/README.md

 This is a repository for the project : Analysis of Twitter Data with the help of Neo4j Graph Database and Python

-The WDM P1 T3.ipynb file contains the Python code we used for constructing the csv files from our twitter data
+The WDM P1 T3.ipynb file contains the Python code we used for constructing the csv files from our twitter data (over 100 mb its not uploaded in this repository)